peteroupc/peteroupc.github.io/randomfunc.md

 1. **Shell scripts and Microsoft Windows batch files** are designed for running other programs, rather than general-purpose programming.
 However, batch files and `bash` (a shell script interpreter) might support a variable which returns a random integer in the interval \[0, 32767\] (called `%RANDOM%` or `$RANDOM`, respectively); neither variable is designed for information security.
 Whenever possible, the methods in this document should not be implemented in shell scripts or batch files, especially if information security is a goal.
 2. **Query languages such as SQL** have no procedural elements such as loops and branches.
 Moreover, standard SQL has no way to generate random numbers, but popular SQL dialects often do &mdash; with idiosyncratic behavior &mdash; and describing differences between SQL dialects is outside the scope of this document.
 Whenever possible, the methods in this document should not be implemented in SQL, especially if information security is a goal.
 3. **Stateless PRNGs.** Most designs of pseudorandom number generators (PRNGs) in common use maintain an internal state and update that state each time a random number is generated.
 But for [**_stateless_ PRNG designs**](https://peteroupc.github.io/random.html#Designs_for_PRNGs) (including so-called "splittable" PRNGs), `RNDINT()`, `NEXTRAND()`, and other random sampling methods in this document may have to be adjusted accordingly (usually by adding an additional parameter).
 4. **Multithreading.** Multithreading can serve as a fast way to generate multiple random numbers at once; it is not reflected in the pseudocode given in this page.
-In general, this involves dividing a block of memory into chunks, assigning each chunk to a thread, giving each thread its own instance of a random number generator, and letting each thread fill its assigned chunk with random numbers.
+In general, this involves dividing a block of memory into chunks, assigning each chunk to a thread, giving each thread its own instance of a pseudorandom number generator (or another program that simulates a "source of random numbers"), and letting each thread fill its assigned chunk with random numbers.
 For an example, see "[**Multithreaded Generation**](https://docs.scipy.org/doc/numpy/reference/random/multithreading.html)".
-5. **Fixed number of random bits.** Random numbers that follow a distribution (e.g., `Poisson`, `Normal`) can be generated with a fixed number (`n`) of unbiased random bits either by [**inverse transform sampling**](#Inverse_Transform_Sampling) or by treating the bits as a seed for a local PRNG and using the PRNG to generate the random number.
+5. **Fixed number of "random" bits.** Values that follow a probability distribution (e.g., `Poisson`, `Normal`) can be generated with a fixed number (`n`) of unbiased random bits either by [**inverse transform sampling**](#Inverse_Transform_Sampling) or by treating the bits as a seed for a local PRNG and using the PRNG to generate a sample from that distribution.
 An application should use this suggestion only if it wants to ensure a fixed number of random bits per sampled outcome is ultimately drawn, because the sampling method can return one of only 2<sup>`n`</sup> different outcomes this way.

 <a id=Security_Considerations></a>
 ### Security Considerations

 If an application generates random numbers for information security purposes, such as to generate random passwords or encryption keys, the following applies:

-1. **Cryptographic RNG.** The application has to use a cryptographic RNG.
-Choosing a cryptographic RNG is outside the scope of this document.
+1. **"Cryptographic generators".** The application has to use a device or program that generates random-behaving numbers that are hard to guess for information security purposes (a so-called "cryptographic generator").
+Choosing such a device or program is outside the scope of this document.
 2. **Timing attacks.**  Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
 Thus, so-called "constant-time" security algorithms have been developed.
-(In general, "constant-time" algorithms are designed to have no timing differences, including memory access patterns, that reveal anything about any secret inputs, such as keys, passwords, or RNG "seeds").
+(In general, "constant-time" algorithms are designed to have no timing differences, including memory access patterns, that reveal anything about any secret inputs, such as keys, passwords, or "seeds" for pseudorandom number generators).
 But even if an algorithm has variable running time (e.g., [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets.
 3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.
-4. **Floating-point numbers.**  Random numbers generated for security purposes are almost always integers (and, in very rare cases, fixed-point numbers).
-Even in the few security applications where random floating-point numbers are used (differential privacy and lattice-based cryptography), there are ways to avoid such random numbers<sup>[**(102)**](#Note102)</sup>.
+4. **Floating-point numbers.**  "Random numbers" generated for security purposes are almost always integers (and, in very rare cases, fixed-point numbers).
+Even in the few security applications where those numbers are floating-point numbers (differential privacy and lattice-based cryptography), there are ways to avoid such numbers<sup>[**(102)**](#Note102)</sup>.

 <a id=License></a>
 ## License